Powered by Wells Fargo

 The Challenge

-For too many African American youth in Birmingham, financial literacy and stability take a backseat to survival.
+For too many youth in Birmingham, financial literacy and stability take a backseat to survival.
 All six of the city's open-enrollment public high schools are deemed failing by the Alabama Department of Education and less than 10% of students graduate ready for college or careers.

 Build UP aims to break the cycle of poverty through a scalable housing innovation that ensures young people have the credentials, skills, and agency to realize transformative, liberating wealth.